 I do know how to do the Heimlich maneuver on a person and I know that can be done on a dog, but I don't know exactly how to do it.
 So I straddled Rudi and put my hand on the outside of her neck.
 I could feel the pear and so I tried to work it back up her throat.
 I felt it move and come back up part way, but at that moment Rudi forced herself away from me.
 I grabbed her again and got her down onto the floor; I think I was practically laying on top of her to keep her from getting away from me.
 Her teeth were clamped shut and I wished that Carl had been there to open her mouth.
 I don't know if I have ever felt so panicked, scared and as alone and in such despair as I did at that moment.
 I pleaded with God to please help me to know what to do, to please not let my precious Rudi die because of something I had so foolishly thought would never happen.
 I remember the dogs standing there watching and I recall saying something to them about how afraid I was, that I didn't know what to do because Rudi wasn't letting me try to get the pear out.

 There was blood on the pear and I worried that something in Rudi's throat could be torn so I took her to the vet.
 It took me 30 minutes to get there.
 The vet checked Rudi out and feels that she is okay, but she's been given some antibiotics just in case.
 He told me that I'd saved Rudi's life.
 He also told me that this happens most frequently with tennis balls.
 Most people he said take them to try and get help and the dog sometimes dies on the way.
-I am very humbled and thankful beyond what any words can say that today that didn't happen.
+I am very humbled and thankful beyond what any words can say that today th

 Wednesday, August 18, 2010